The64thGamer/cheeseepedia/old/locations_archive/Location Pages #-L/cincinnati-oh-3365-highland-ave.md

 ## Stages

-The store opened with the {{< wiki-link "Classic Stage" >}} on November 11, 1982.
-They would receive Uncle Klunk in 1983 as part of {{< wiki-link "The Amazing Uncle Klunk Traveling Show (Event)" >}}.(1) They would also retain Klunk retrofitting him into Santa as part of {{< wiki-link "Santa On Stage Show 1983 (Event)" >}}(2).
+The store opened with the [Classic Stage] on November 11, 1982.
+They would receive Uncle Klunk in 1983 as part of [The Amazing Uncle Klunk Traveling Show (Event)].(1) They would also retain Klunk retrofitting him into Santa as part of [Santa On Stage Show 1983 (Event)](2).
 On January 3, 1986 the Rock-afire Explosion would be auctioned off.
 It would end up being purchased Jungle Jim's International Market.

 ## History